gtekle/hackerankjavalangpractice/README.md

 # hackerankjavalangpractice
-In this this repository Java language practices from HackerRank will be put.
+In this this repository, solutions to Java language practice problems from HackerRank will be presented.